Microsoft Edge Logo

 Meaning and History

-The Microsoft Edge emblem once resembled the Internet Explorer icon, but these are different applications.
-The modern browser inherited the IE logo as a symbol of continuity since they were created by the same company.
+The Microsoft Edge emblem once resembled the Internet Explorer icon, but the two applications are different.
+The modern browser inherited the IE logo as a symbol of continuity since the same company created it.
 Designers significantly altered the iconic letter “e,” removing the ring around it.
-This icon accompanied the application until 2019, when it became clear that Edge was recognizable enough to rid itself of any associations with IE.
+This icon accompanied the application until 2019, when it became clear that Edge was recognizable enough to shed any associations with IE.

 What is Microsoft Edge?